-Bash Bish Falls State Park is actually located within the Mount Washington State Forest, a 4,169-acre forest preserve operated by the Massachusetts Department of Environmental Management.
+Bash Bish Falls State Park is actually located within the Mount Washington State Forest, a 4,169-acre forest preserve operated by the Massachusetts Department of Energy and Environmental Affairs.
 The state forest has 30 miles of hiking trails and a limited number of wilderness camping sites that are also available free of charge.
 However, most visitors have one goal in mind--a glimpse of the twin falls that drop in a dramatic, 80-foot "V" over steep boulders in their race to contribute to the spray of foam in the serene pool below.

 Picturesque Bash Bish Falls has been a popular Berkshires tourist stop and a favorite subject of painters and photographers since the mid-19th century.
 When you come upon the falls, you'll feel as though you've discovered a secret, woodland cascade, even though there are likely to be many other waterfall pilgrims on your path unless you visit Bash Bish early or late in the day or during the winter months.